 Experience is not a must, all reputable companies will be on hand to provide advice if you get stuck, and log cabin kits are quite straightforward to erect.

 If you haven’t already heard of Becky from Becky’s Homestead, at age 42, she bought a log cabin kit and built it entirely on her own.
 You can check out more of her story below.

 Choose a Simple Design

 It stands to reason that a square or rectangular-shaped log cabin will be cheaper and easier to build than a more complex design.

-The main reasoning behind this, is the fewer the walls you have, the fewer amount of notches your logs will need.
+The main reasoning behind this, is the fewer walls you have, the fewer amount of notches your logs will need.

-Another important factor which can make your price vary, is the roof.
+Another important factor that can make your price vary is the roof.

 If you design a simple building, the roof will be easy and straightforward to design and therefore the cost will be less.